softlayer/githubio_source/content/reference/services/SoftLayer_Account/_index.md

 <div class="method-row">

 #### [getNetworkCreationFlag](/reference/services/SoftLayer_Account/getNetworkCreationFlag)
-Retrieve whether or not this account can define their own networks.
+Retrieve [Deprecated] Whether or not this account can define their own networks.
 </div>

 <div class="method-row">